mikeroyal/Windows-11-Guide/Glossary.md

 **UEFI (Unified Extensible Firmware Interface)** is a tiny operating system that runs on top of the PC's firmware, and it can do a lot more than a BIOS.
 It may be stored in flash memory on the motherboard, or it may be loaded from a hard drive or network share at boot.

 V

+**Variable Refresh Rate (VRR)**  is a key feature that dynamically adjusts its refresh rate based on the frame rate of the content you’re viewing  without user input.
+A display supporting a variable refresh rate usually supports a specific range of refresh rates (30Hz-144Hz).

 [Visual Studio Code](https://code.visualstudio.com/) is a code editor redefined and optimized for building and debugging modern web and cloud applications.